The semantic layer and the self-service fallacy

 👋 Hello!
 I’m Robert, CPO of Hyperquery and former data scientist + analyst.
 Welcome to Win With Data, where we talk weekly about maximizing the impact of data.
 As always, find me on LinkedIn or Twitter — I’m always happy to chat. 🙂

 At Airbnb, we had a robust semantic layer.
 And it was transformative.
 Everyone in the company had ready access to a glut of metrics and dimensions by which to cut them, and nearly everyone in the company leveraged this power.
-Having been at companies where business logic is not so codified, I can affirm that this is a world that is undeniably better.
+Having been at companies where business logic is not so codified1, I can affirm that this is a world that is undeniably better.
 As a company grows, scalable access to data is the holy grail of analytics.
-Everyone wants food, and the self-service metrics layer is like a salad bar.
+Everyone wants food, and the self-service metrics layer is like a salad bar2.
 It’s the most efficient way to ensure everyone is, at some base level, able to be fed, able to get data.
 Base needs met.
 Hunger sated.

 That said, while this is a panacea for some companies, for most, it isn’t.

 "The poor eat to end their hunger.
 But when you have more than enough to eat your hunger doesn't end".

 The fallacy of self-service is that analytics is about data exposure.
 It’s a myth perpetuated by the decade-long crusade [lie] that Business Intelligence is tantamount to dashboarding, when real insight, real action, real strategy-influencing, world-changing analytics comes from insights, not dashboards.
 Recommendations, not reporting.
 Knowledge, not data.
 Interpretation, not just raw exposure.